How to stand out when applying to colleges: The search for "future trailblazers"

 Just a reminder to all:

-A New Attendance Policy was passed this summer.
-The state is monitoring student attendance and has strict guidelines for compliance.
+Attendance Policy: The state is monitoring student attendance and has strict guidelines for compliance.
 We are scrutinizing absences and tardies very closely in order to meet these guidelines.
 The policy in its entirety can be found on the district website, but the following excerpts of the attendance policy are very important:

 - “A maximum of ten (10) days of cumulative lawful absences verified by parental notification shall be permitted during a school year.
 All absences beyond ten (10) cumulative days shall require an excuse from a licensed physician.”